Director, Youth Hockey

 Phone: (719) 538-1185

-Mark Tabrum joined USA hockey in July 1999 as manager of adult hockey before transitioning to director of USA Hockey’s Coaching Education Program one year later, in September 2000.
-After serving as Director, Coaching Education Program for 21 years leading the creation of USA Hockey's coaching resources and overseeing two major curriculum initiatives, Tabrum was named as the organization's Director, Youth Hockey in December of 2021.
-His responsibilities will include managing USA Hockey's youth hockey resources and youth programming.
+Mark Tabrum joined USA hockey in July 1999 as the manager of adult hockey before transitioning to the director of USA Hockey’s Coaching Education Program one year later, in September 2000.
+After serving as Director, Coaching Education Program for 21 years leading the creation of USA Hockey's coaching resources and overseeing two major curriculum initiatives, Tabrum was named as the director of youth hockey in December 2021.
+His responsibilities include managing USA Hockey's youth hockey resources and youth programming.